FortneyMFG/AgOpenGPS-Nexus/docs/howto/legacy-migration-guide.md

      directory.
 Ensure the directory snapshot is read-only before continuing.
    - Record current firmware versions and confirm the bench harness matches the in-field wiring.
 2. **Translate configuration with `legacy-tool translate`**
-   - Run `legacy-tool translate --machine ./Machine.xml --fields ./Fields` to produce a `machine-profile.json` and `field-assets/` folder.
+   - Run `legacy-tool translate --input ./Machine.xml --output ./translated/machine-profile.json` to capture the machine profile, tuning, and section layout in a single JSON report.
    - Archive the CLI output alongside the original XML/TXT files.
-The JSON bundle is the source of truth for Nexus after migration.
+The JSON report is the source of truth for Nexus after migration.
    - Review warnings emitted by the translator.
 Address missing offsets or duplicate sections inside the legacy configuration before retrying.
 3. **Validate IO timing with `legacy-tool soak`**
-   - Replay a 30-second UDP capture on the bench and run `legacy-tool soak --seconds 30 --report soak.json`.
+   - Execute `legacy-tool soak --seconds 30 --output ./translated/soak-report.json` to run a synthetic 30-second stress test against the legacy codecs.
    - Confirm pose, steering command/state, and section frames report matched totals.
 Investigate discrepancies before moving to the live machine.
    - File the soak report with the migration ticket so QA can audit the run.
 4. **Import geometry via the Nexus wizard**
    - Launch Nexus and open **File → Import legacy assets…**.
    - Select the translated `field-assets/` folder.
 Preview each boundary and